 If I’m not here blogging, you might find me writing novels.
-To date, I’ve authored three award-winning fictional books in the category of contemporary/women’s fiction, and one book of short stories entitled, The Postcard and Other Stories & Poetry, which just earned a Finalist Award in the annual National Indie Excellence Awards.
+To date, I’ve authored four award-winning fictional books in the category of contemporary/women’s fiction, and one book of short stories entitled, The Postcard and Other Stories & Poetry, which earned a Finalist Award in the annual 2019 National Indie Excellence Awards.
 Released in 2017, Inn Significant (2017) is a story of love, loss, and recovery set on Maryland’s Eastern Shore; Beneath the Mimosa Tree (2012), my first novel, is set in Annapolis and centered around the theme of forgiveness; and Baseball Girl (2015), is a women’s fiction story loosely based on my life working in professional baseball.
-And my newest novel, Little Milestones (2019), a contemporary fiction novel, just launched in October of 2019!
+And my newest novel, Little Milestones (2019), a contemporary fiction novel, launched in October of 2019!

 My full-time profession is that of Professor of Business Communication at Stevenson University.
 I earned an MFA in Creative Writing from National University in San Diego and teach a variety of writing courses including feature writing, magazine writing, public relations writing, and travel writing.
 I also teach courses in advertising, sports communication, professional communication, and interpersonal communication.
 I am the proud advisor to 47 House, the integrated marketing communication club.
 And a recent accomplishment was publishing a textbook along with two of my colleagues, Leeanne Bell McManus and Chip Rouse, entitled Event Planning: Communicating Theory and Practice (2016), published by Kendall-Hunt.
 This textbook takes a look at the “why” behind event planning and attaches communication theory to it, in addition to offering practical help regarding all aspects of event planning.